Inside: Inexpensive ways to winterize your home for comfort.

 In our home, we have wool insulation in the ceiling and a type of foil under our wooden floorboards.

 We have no insulation in the walls, but as we’ve renovated rooms and added new drywall we’ve put insulation in.

 That said, the walls weren’t necessary, and if my budget was limited I’d focus solely on putting insulation in the ceiling as it’s “…generally the easiest, cheapest and most effective insulation to install” (Energywise).

 That’s because heat rises, so insulation helps to retain heat within a room, rather than let it escape through the ceiling.

 I have not owned an electric clothes dryer (or tumble dryer depending on where you come from) since I left my parents home to live as an independent adult.

 For many spoilt years, I used a laundry service (the DINK years) but even since setting up a home base with 2 kids, we still don’t have a dryer.

-We get the maximum sun on the washing from morning until early afternoon, then if things are still damp we take our clothes horse (drying rack) to the front yard and hang the damp things there for the remainder of the day’s sun.
+We get the maximum sun on the washing from morning until early afternoon, then if things are still damp we take our drying rack to the front yard and hang the damp things there for the remainder of the day’s sun.

 If you’re unsure whether to make the switch, check out this tool from EnergyWise.co.nz